 ON: The light stays on continuously.
+DOOR: The light illuminates when any of the doors or the rear gate is opened.
+The light remains on for several seconds and gradually turns off after all doors and the rear gate are closed or if the key is turned to the "ON" position.

-DOOR: The light illuminates when any of the doors (or the rear gate on the 5-door) is opened.
-The light remains on for several seconds and gradually turns off after all doors (and the rear gate on the 5-door) are closed or if the key is turned to the "ON" position.
+The light also can be turned on by use of the remote keyless entry transmitter.
+Refer to the "Remote keyless entry system" section in chapter 2 for detailed information.

-The light is also turned on by using the remote keyless entry transmitter or when the alarm system is triggered.
-Refer to the "Remote keyless entry system" or "Alarm system" section in chapter 2 for detailed information.
+The setting of the period for which the light

-The setting of the period for which the light stays on can be changed by a SUBARU dealer.
+stays on can be changed by a SUBARU dealer.